sysnet4admin/kubectxon/README.md

 # kubectxon

-kubectxon is a utility to show up active-context.
+kubectxon is a utility to show up the active-context.

 ```
 USAGE: